Kissdagame/yelpcamp/README.md

 - Area where all my files and directories are changing and living all the time

 # Staging area
-- Files and Directories that we explcity add to the staging area
+- Files and Directories that we explicitly add to the staging area

 # Git repository